Ocawesome101/cpu-related-things/fc1/assembler/README.txt

         set - otherwise, it is 16 bits of padding.

 Note that conditional arguments may only be based upon preceding bits of the same instruction.

+// Assembly syntax

+This assembler uses a very simple and relatively standard assembly language syntax, with the most noticeable peculiarity being its use of * to denote special directives.
+Labels are denoted with a . and may be accessed anywhere in the program.
+Arguments may be separated with a comma (,), one or more spaces ( ), or both.
+Comments are prefixed with a semicolon (;).
+See the included assembly files for examples.

+Available directives are:

+  *offset number
+    Sets the offset at which the program expects to be run.
+Defaults to 0.

+  *dw[N] ...
+    Insert some static data, where [N] is optionally a minimum number of bytes:
+      '*dw "Hello, world!"
+10 0' inserts the bytes '48 65 6C 6C 6F 2C 20 77 6F 72 6C 64 21 0A 00'.
+      '*dw4 0x2' inserts '02 00 00 00'.